-Partner planning aims to put the right quantities of the right products in the right places at the right times to satisfy customer demands in an efficient, cost-effective manner.
-While the concept seems elementary on the surface, it is essential to address each element of a channel plan with a fine-tooth comb to ensure your partner strategy aligns with desired business outcomes.
+Partner planning aims to have the right quantity of products in the right places at the right times to satisfy customer demand in an efficient, cost-effective manner.
+While the concept seems elementary on the surface, the complexity arises once you dig deeper.
+A channel leader must review their partner plan to ensure the strategy aligns with the company’s desired business outcomes.

-Through years of experience and a rigorous approach, our team of channel experts at The Spur Group have outlined the five planning elements to guide your planning.
+Through years of experience and a rigorous approach, our team of channel experts at The Spur Group have identified five essential steps to guide partner planning.

 Developing an understanding and maintaining a line of sight into the strengths and weaknesses of your channel strategy is integral to driving revenue acceleration through the partner channel.
-It is essential to review, analyze, and benchmark your teams’ and programs’ performance regularly.
-It can be done using a model that examines 18 points of execution across six primary areas:
+It is essential to review, analyze, and benchmark your teams’ and programs’ performance regularly and can be done using a model that examines 18 points of execution across six primary areas:

 Capacity planning: Do your existing partners deliver enough sales velocity to hit your targets?

-Joint business planning: Are you making sure your partners are aligned to the right goals?
+Joint business planning: Are you ensuring your partners are aligned to the right goals?

 Partner scoring: Do you know who the right partners are?

-Partner business proposition: Is everyone aligned on the compelling reason you win out over your competition?
+Partner business proposition: Is everyone aligned on the compelling reason you beat the competition?

 Partner onboarding: Are you maximizing partner activations throughout your recruitment efforts?